 Negotiating Alcoholic Beverage Distribution Agreements

 Suppliers and distributors should consult lawyers when reviewing and drafting distribution agreements to ensure the agreements are enforceable and in their best interests.
+Skipping this step can result in unexpected and costly challenges down the road.

-Both suppliers and distributors often benefit from having written distribution agreements.
+Both suppliers and distributors benefit from having written distribution agreements.
 A written agreement clarifies each side’s rights and obligations.
-Suppliers, distributors and their lawyers should carefully research each state’s alcohol laws when drafting distribution agreements.
+Suppliers, distributors and their lawyers should carefully research each state’s alcohol laws when drafting agreements.
 In franchise states, distribution agreements should track state law.

 California has special requirements for beer suppliers and beer distribution agreements.
 The requirements apply to licensed beer manufacturers, out-of-state beer manufacturers, and beer and wine importers general.